-His jaw flexed.
+His jaw flexed, and his nostrils flared like he was pissed, but he seemed to realize he couldn’t bully me and dropped the tone of command from his voice.
 “I don’t think it’s smart for you to go in there alone right now.
 This is sketchy as fuck.”

-“I’m not going to argue with you about that, but my grandmother is inside there, and if something sketchy is going on, she’s more vulnerable than anyone.
-For all we know, she’s completely forgotten our discussion from yesterday, and she doesn’t even know there’s any reason for her to be careful.”
+“I’m not going to argue with you about that, but my grandmother is in there, and if something sketchy is going on, she’s more vulnerable than anyone.
+For all we know, she’s completely forgotten our discussion from yesterday and doesn’t even know she needs to be careful.”

 “Fine,” he bit out.
 “But you call me the second something feels like it’s off.”